DUI Lawyer Serving Georgia

 DUI is the common acronym for “driving while under the influence” of alcohol or drugs.
 The state of Georgia has strict laws and stiff penalties for DUI convictions.

-If a police officer stops you, suspects you are under the influence, asks and you refuse to take a blood, breathe or urine test, or you take one of the tests and your result is over the legal limit (0.08), an administrative license suspension under Georgia’s Administrative License Suspension Law (ALS) may be applicable.
-You will have only 10 business days to request a special hearing.
-If you do not take action and request a hearing within the time specified by the ALS, your driver’s license will be suspended for one year.
+If a police officer stops you, suspects you are under the influence, asks and you refuse to take a blood, breath or urine test, or you take one of the tests and your result is over the legal limit for your license class, an administrative license suspension under Georgia’s Administrative License Suspension Law (ALS) may be applicable.
+This can take place before you’ve even had your first court date.
+You will have only 30 business days to request a special hearing or apply for an ignition interlock device limited driving permit.
+If you do not take action within that time, your driver’s license will be suspended for a minimum period of one year.

 - You refused to take a blood, breathe or urine test